fivetran/dbt_microsoft_ads_source/README.md

         alias: "field_id"
 ```
 #### Change the build schema
-By default, this package builds the Microsoft Ads staging models within a schema titled (`<target_schema>` + `_microsoft_ads_source`) in your destination.
+By default, this package builds the Microsoft Ads staging models (11 views, 11 tables) within a schema titled (`<target_schema>` + `_microsoft_ads_source`) in your destination.
 If this is not where you would like your Microsoft Ads staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: